JennaJaneway/pet-paradigm-ui-prototype/README.md

 # Pet Paradigm UI Prototype

-This project showcases a website interface prototype created in Microsoft PowerPoint for the WGU D279 User Interface Design course.
+This project showcases a website interface prototype designed in Microsoft PowerPoint for the WGU D279 User Interface Design course.

 ## 📌 Overview
 The goal of this project was to design a visually consistent and user-friendly website interface for Paradigm Pet Professionals.